wingnut/testcontainers2/README.md

 # testcontainers2
 Testing using Oracle XE in a testcontainer

-Clone repo and run the poc.OracleTest
+Git clone this repo and run the poc.OracleTest

 Now, the OracleTest will likely fail the first time since it will try to pull a HUUUGE Oracle pre-built image.